C-Cuinn/Software-Testing/Project.md

  J.GSA THIRD PARTY GAME INTERFACE V1.0

- -The interpersonal comunications will be handled by microsoft teams .
+ The interpersonal comunications will be handled by microsoft teams .

- -issue tracking, progress tracking and roles will be tracked on Github with a backup of this information publicly displayed on Trello.
+ Issue tracking, progress tracking and roles will be tracked on Github with a backup of this information publicly displayed on Trello.
  ________________________________________________________________
  2.1 Objectives.
  The objectives of this testing phase will be to ensure adherence to the GSA standards and guidelines.
 It will focus on all testable